flyinglightspeck/StandbyFLSs/README.md

 | Min Dist To Centroid     | Minimum distance from each point to its group centroid.                                                                       |
 | Median  Dist To Centroid | Median distance from each point to its group centroid.                                                                        |
 | Max Dist To Centroid     | Maximum distance from each point to its group centroid.                                                                       |

+## Detect Obstructing Standby FLSs
+Standby FLSs show remain dark while waiting to recover failed FLSs.
+Thus, it may block some other illuminating FLSs and diminish the user's immersive experience.
+We assume that the user's eye position can be tracked by some tracker mounted on the user's body/head.
+With all these information, we considered the user's eye gaze as a ray, and calculate the obstructing FLSs based on the ray-box-intersection method.

+### Obstructing FLS **Detection**
+To run a detection, run ``./utils/obstructing_detection.py``.
+Specify the configuration and shapes to check in the file, instructions can be found in comments.

+The output can be found in ``./assets/obstructing/``, based on your setting, there will be a directories generated.
+The result will report the number of visible illuminating FLSs and obstructing standby FLSs if the user look from the {front, back, top, bottom, left, right}, total 6 views.

+To solve obstruction detected from a view, run ``solve_obstructing.py`` to move FLSs back.
+The obstructing standby FLS will replace the illuminating FLS that it was blocking, and become an illuminating FLS.
+The previous blocked illuminating FLS will move back, hide behind the new illuminating FLS, and become a standby FLS, replacing the previous obstructing FLS.
+FLSs may travel a certain distance, the report file will report the distance traveled by the obstructing FLS and illuminating FLS;
+the initial distance between the obstructing FLS and illuminating FLS;
+number of obstructing FLSs blocking a single illuminating FLS;
+the original and new standby FLS's position to the center of the group that they were assigned with;
+the original and new MTID for a failure in the group recovered by standby FLSs.
+The report can be found in  ``./assets/obstructing/Q{illumination cell to display cell ratio}``

+To solve obstruction detected from all views as a whole process, run ``move_back_all_views.py``.
+Starting from the first view, obstructing standby FLSs detected from this view will be moved back, then those detected from the next view.
+Do this for all six views, and report same metrics as previous.

+### Obstructing FLS **Prevention**
+To run a detection, run ``./utils/obstructing_prevention.py``.
+Specify the configuration and shapes to check in the file, instructions can be found in comments.

+The output can be found in ``./assets/obstructing/``, based on your setting, there will be directories generated.
+The result will report the number of obstructing FLSs user will see if the user walk around the shape (as a circle), centering the center of the shape.
+Each time, the user will walk and the vector pointing from the center of the shape toward the user's eye will form a {granularity} degree angle with the previous one.

+After recording all obstructing information, those obstructing FLSs will look for closest illuminating FLS, and hide inside its illumination cell (if Q > 3).